scRaul/CanvasLibrary/README.md

 # WebGameLibrary
-JS files used to make 2D video games using <canvas> tag
+JS files used to make 2D video games using html canvas tag